Ronn Motor Group: RONN Scorpion

-Mr. Ford designed the body of the Scorpion, which runs off a 450-horsepower 3.5 liter twin-turbo V6 engine and uses "hydrogen fuel injection" to increase fuel mileage and reduce carbon emission.
+Mr. Ford designed the body of the Scorpion, which is powered by a 450-horsepower 3.5 liter twin-turbo V6 engine and uses "hydrogen fuel injection" to increase fuel mileage and reduce carbon emission.
 The Scorpion runs off a 40:60 ratio of hydrogen and gasoline.
 An integrated 1.5 liter water tank produces hydrogen through electrolysis, which is then added to the combustion chamber.
 The hydrogen bonds with carbon molecules which allows them to burn in the cylinder.
 The Scorpion's hydrogen injection system was built by RMG's COO, Damon Kuhn.
-The car can reach 200 miles per hour and can go from 0-60 in 3.5 seconds.
+RONN claims the car can reach 200 miles per hour and can accelerate from 0-60 mph (97 km/h) in 3.5 seconds.
 It averages 40 miles per gallon.

 The Scorpion has a stainless steel frame and the body is made of carbon fiber.
 The original body prototype was produced by Metalcrafters, a company based in Fountain Valley, California.
 It was produced directly from the CAD rendering without using the traditional clay model.